-

 How many days until my temporary license plate or permit expires on my new vehicle?

-You can drive for 60 days with a temporary license plate, which must be displayed in the back window of your vehicle.
-If needed, you can file for a 60-day extension, but you must do so through the DMV.
+You can drive for 60 days in Alaska with a temporary license plate, which must be displayed in the back window of your vehicle.
+If needed, you can file for an extension, but you must do so through the Alaska DMV.
 Dealers can issue only original temporary tags; they cannot authorize extensions.